 Third, I’m very well qualified to write this manual.

 Few travel writers can rival my prolific writing career.
-I've sold more than 1,000 articles in nine years of writing, and my stories have been published in 200 different regional, national, and international magazines, trade journals, airline in-flights, cruise line on-boards, newspapers, and specialty magazines and travel websites.
+I've sold more than 1,000 articles in seventeen years of writing, and my stories have been published in 200 different regional, national, and international magazines, trade journals, airline in-flights, cruise line on-boards, newspapers, and specialty magazines and travel websites.

 If those facts don’t prove my credibility, then please consider this: I consistently sell 90% of the travel stories I pitch.
 Most travel writers consider themselves lucky to sell 25% of their stories.